 NATURE OF OPERATIONS AND ACCOUNTING POLICIES

 Nature of Operations.
-Era Group Inc. (“Era Group”) and its subsidiaries (collectively referred to as the “Company”) is one of the largest helicopter operators in the world and the longest serving helicopter transport operator in the United States, which is its primary area of operation.
+Era Group Inc. (“Era Group”) and its consolidated subsidiaries (collectively referred to as the “Company”) is one of the largest helicopter operators in the world and the longest serving helicopter transport operator in the United States (“U.S.”), which is its primary area of operation.
 The Company is primarily engaged in transportation services to the offshore oil and gas exploration, development and production industry.
 Its major customers are international, independent and major integrated oil and gas companies and U.S. government agencies.
-In addition to serving the oil and gas industry, the Company provides air medical services, utility services including support of firefighting, mining, power line and pipeline survey activities, flightseeing tours in Alaska, and emergency search and rescue services.
-The Company operates a fixed base operation (“FBO”) at Ted Stevens Anchorage International Airport and a Federal Aviation Administration (“FAA”) approved maintenance repair station in Lake Charles, Louisiana.
-The Company has an interest in Dart Holding Company Ltd. (“Dart”), a sales and manufacturing organization based in Canada that engineers, manufactures and distributes after-market helicopter parts and accessories, and has an interest in a training center based in Lake Charles, Louisiana that provides instruction, flight simulator and other training service.
+In addition to serving the oil and gas industry, the Company provides emergency response services, utility services including support of firefighting activities and flightseeing tours in Alaska.
+The Company operates a Federal Aviation Administration (“FAA”) approved maintenance repair station in Lake Charles, Louisiana.
+The Company has an interest in Dart Holding Company Ltd. (“Dart”), a sales and manufacturing organization based in Canada that engineers, manufactures and distributes after-market helicopter parts and accessories, and has an interest in a training center based in Lake Charles, Louisiana that provides instruction, flight simulator and other training services.

 The Company employs the equity method of accounting for investments in business ventures when it has the ability to exercise significant influence over the operating and financial policies of the ventures.
 The Company reports such investments in the accompanying consolidated balance sheets as equity investments and advances.
 The Company reports its share of earnings or losses of equity investees in the accompanying consolidated statements of operations as equity earnings (losses), net of tax.

 Use of Estimates.
-The preparation of financial statements in conformity with accounting principles generally accepted in the United States requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Such estimates include, among other items, those related to allowance for doubtful accounts, useful lives of property and equipment, impairments, inventories, income tax provisions and certain accrued liabilities.
+The preparation of financial statements in conformity with accounting principles generally accepted in the U.S. (“GAAP”) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting periods.
+Such estimates include, among other items, those related to allowance for doubtful accounts, useful lives of property and equipment, inventories, income tax provisions, impairments, fair values used in purchase price allocations and certain accrued and contingent liabilities.
 Actual results could differ from those estimates and those differences may be material.

-The Company charters the majority of its helicopters through master service agreements, subscription agreements, day-to-day charter arrangements and dry-leases.
+The Company charters the majority of its helicopters through master service agreements, subscription agreements, day-to-day charter arrangements, fixed-term noncancelable contracts and dry-leases.
 Master service agreements and subscription agreements typically require a fixed monthly fee plus incremental payments based on hours flown.
-These agreements have fixed terms ranging from one month to five years and generally may be canceled by providing 30 days’ notice.
+These agreements have fixed terms ranging from one month to five years and generally may be canceled by providing 30-90 days’ notice.
 Day-to-day charter arrangements call for either a combination of a daily fixed fee plus a charge based on hours flown or an hourly rate with a minimum number of hours to be charged daily.
-Dry-leases require a fixed monthly fee for the customer’s right to use the helicopter and, where applicable, a charge based on hours flown as compensation for any maintenance, parts, and/or personnel support that the Company may provide to the customer.
-Dry-leases generally run from two to five years with no early cancellation provisions.
-Air medical services are provided under contracts with hospitals that typically include a fixed monthly and hourly rate structure.
-With respect to flightseeing operations, the Company allocates block space to cruise lines and seats are sold directly to customers.
-The Company also operates an FBO at Ted Stevens Anchorage International Airport that sells fuel on an ad-hoc basis and leases storage space.
+Leases require a fixed monthly fee for the customer’s right to use the helicopter and, where applicable, a charge based on hours flown as compensation for any maintenance, parts, and/or personnel support that the Company may provide to the customer.
+Leases generally run from one to five years and may contain early cancellation provisions.
+With respect to flightseeing operations, the Company allocates block space to cruise lines, and seats are sold directly to customers.
+The Company also operated a fixed base operation (“FBO”) at Ted Stevens Anchorage International Airport that sold fuel on an ad-hoc basis and leased storage space.
+The FBO was sold on May 1, 2015 (see Note 4).

 Cash Equivalents.
 The Company considers all highly liquid investments with an original maturity of three months or less when purchased to be cash equivalents.
 Cash equivalents consist of overnight investments.

 Trade Receivables.
-Customers are primarily major integrated and independent exploration and production companies, hospitals, international helicopter operators and the U.S. government.
-Customers are typically granted credit on a short-term basis and related credit risks are considered minimal.
+Customers are primarily international, independent and major integrated exploration, development and production companies, international helicopter operators and U.S. government agencies.
+Customers are typically granted credit on a short-term basis, and related credit risks are considered minimal.
 The Company routinely reviews its trade receivables and makes provisions for probable doubtful accounts; however, those provisions are estimates and actual results could differ from those estimates and those differences may be material.
 Trade receivables are deemed uncollectible and removed from accounts receivable and the allowance for doubtful accounts when collection efforts have been exhausted.
-Allowance for doubtful accounts for the years ended December 31, 2014, 2013 and 2012 were as follows (in thousands):
+Allowance for doubtful accounts for the years ended December 31, 2017, 2016 and 2015 were as follows (in thousands):

 Derivative Instruments.
 The Company accounts for derivative positions at fair value in the accompanying consolidated balance sheets.
 Unrealized gains and losses on derivatives not designated as hedges are reported in the accompanying consolidated statements of operations as derivative losses, net.